 If you’re a homeowner, you may be able to use the equity you’ve built up in your house to help you get out of debt.
 A home equity loan or line of credit would provide an infusion of cash but at the risk of re-mortgage the house.

-Closing expenses and the possibility of losing your house if you can’t make payments down the road are the
+Closing expenses and the possibility of losing your house if you can’t make payments down the road are the drawbacks of this type of financing.

 Jason Rathman